 No. Food Category Serving Size 2 Product Criteria Preparation Method 1 Wholegrains 2 serves or more Examples of 1 serve: 100g of cooked mixed rice (20% wholegrain + 80% white) 100g of cooked wholegrain oriental noodle 100g of cooked wholegrain bee hoon 2 slices of wholegrain bread (60g) Products carrying the Healthier Choice Symbol (HCS), or meet the "% of Whole-grains" and Sugar criteria of the HCS guidelines (Cereal category) For homemade snack, sugar level must be 12g or less per serving3.
-Fully cooked No deep frying 2 Fruit 1⁄2 serve or more fruits (e.g. 1⁄2 apple (65g), 1⁄2 orange (65g), 1⁄2 wedge of watermelon (75g) • Fresh Whole or Cut 3 Vegetables4 2 heaped dessertspoons or more (Approximately 50g) Products carrying the Healthier Choice Symbol (HCS), or meet the HCS guidelines (Fruit and Vegetable category) Fully cookedNo deep frying 4 Protein 5 (Meat and Others) 2 heaped dessertspoons or more (Approximately 50g) Fresh or frozen lean meat Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guidelines (Protein category) Fully cookedNo deep frying 5 Fats and Oils 6 - Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guidelines (Fats and Oils category) - 6 Sauces, Spreads and Condiments and Salt Serve 2 dessertspoons or less of gravy or sauce from cooked dish only upon request (For rice dishes only) Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guideline (Sauces, Spreads and Condiments category) Prepare according to manufacturer's instructions on the packaging
+Fully cooked No deep frying 2 Fruit 1⁄2 serve or more fruits (e.g. 1⁄2 apple (65g), 1⁄2 orange (65g), 1⁄2 wedge of watermelon (75g) • Fresh Whole or Cut 3 Vegetables4 2 heaped dessertspoons or more (Approximately 50g) Products carrying the Healthier Choice Symbol (HCS), or meet the HCS guidelines (Fruit and Vegetable category) • No deep frying 4 Protein 5 (Meat and Others) 2 heaped dessertspoons or more (Approximately 50g) Fresh or frozen lean meat Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guidelines (Protein category) Fully cookedNo deep frying 5 Fats and Oils 6 - Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guidelines (Fats and Oils category) - 6 Sauces, Spreads and Condiments and Salt Serve 2 dessertspoons or less of gravy or sauce from cooked dish only upon request (For rice dishes only) Products carrying the Healthier Choice Symbol (HCS) or meet the HCS guideline (Sauces, Spreads and Condiments category) Prepare according to manufacturer's instructions on the packaging

-Note: To encourage students to opt for water as their preferred choice of drink, each school must have at least two working water coolers within the canteen area.
+Note: Schools are to encourage students to opt for water as their preferred choice of drink.